 Why I Teach

-I chose to leave a career as a feature writer and journalist to teach at Wesley College because I wanted to work at a small liberal arts college that pays individual attention to its students.
+I chose to leave a career as a feature writer and journalist to teach at Wesley College because I wanted to work at a small liberal arts college where teachers pay individual attention to students.
 I give a lot of attention to students who care as much about journalism and the media as I do.
 I also wanted to teach liberal arts core courses that explore the past, both in culture and media.
 Students and I interact one-on-one and go to conferences each year, and I teach my students how to report and write like anyone might in a real or digital newsroom.

 - First Place, 2010, Delaware Press Association Communication Contest, Profile, “A Poet and How She Works,” about Delaware poet laureate, JoAnn Balingit.